elasticio/elasticio.github.io/content/_developers/component-descriptor-ordering-fields.md

 *   credentials on recipe activation page

 To order fields you can use any numerical sequence like `9,8,7,6,5,4,3,2,1,0`.
-The platform will order from the higherst value in the top (`9`) to the lowest values in the bottom (`0`).
+The platform will order from the highest value in the top (`9`) to the lowest values in the bottom (`0`).

 Your sequence can also have gaps like `100,10,5,3,0`.
 The platform will render